benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-documentation.md

 <a id=“locationhierarchy”></a>
 ###LocationHierarchy
 #####What is it?
 `LocationHierarchy` is a node in the tree that represents the study area.
 For example, at the top of a tree would be the The United States and it would have a child node for each of the 50 states.
-Each state node could have a child node for its cities and each city could have a child node for its districts and so on. `LocationHierarchy` extends `AuditableExtIdEntity` meaning it is identified by uuid as well as extId.
+Each state node could have a child node for its cities and each city could have a child node for its districts and so on.
-#####Dependencies
-+ FieldWorker
-+ LocationHierarchy
-+ LocationHierarchyLevel

 ######Required Fields:
 |Type | Name |